 - Values Dissonance: These being WWII-era cartoons meant specifically for strapping young male soldiers, political incorrectness runs rampant, mostly with caricatures of the Japanese.

-- To be fair, many of the cartoons portray the Germans and Japanese more as worthy opponents than the bumbling buffoons seen in civilian propaganda.
-In Fighting Tools a German soldier openly mocks Snafu's poor care of his weapons and winds up the victor since his equipment works.
-This wasn't done out of any sympathy for the Axis powers, but rather to hammer home to U.S. soldiers that the enemy was a real, very credible threat and not to be taken lightly.
+- That being said, many of the cartoons portray the Germans and Japanese more as worthy opponents than the bumbling buffoons they were depicted as in civilian propaganda.
+For example, in Fighting Tools a German soldier openly mocks Snafu's poor care of his weapons and winds up the victor since his equipment works.
+Because Private Snafu was aimed at a military audience, this was intended to hammer home to U.S. soldiers that the enemy was a real, very credible threat and not to be taken lightly or underestimated.

 - What Do You Mean, It's Not for Kids?: While the Looney Tunes shorts get a pass on this for being rerun on Saturday mornings, these cartoons were never even intended for the public, let alone children.